pietrobraione/tardis/README.md

 ## Deploying TARDIS

 Deploying TARDIS to be used outside Eclipse is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main TARDIS application `master/build/libs/tardis-master-<VERSION>.jar`.
 You need to deploy them and all their dependencies.
 Moreover, `gradlew build` will produce an uber-jar `master/build/libs/tardis-master-<VERSION>-shaded.jar` containing all the runtime dependencies excluded EvoSuite, `tools.jar`, and the native files (Z3).
-Deploying based on the uber-jar is easier, but to our experience the uber-jar setup is more crash-prone.
+Deploying based on the uber-jar is easier, but to our experience a setup based on the uber-jar is more crash-prone (on the other hand, using the uber-jar for JBSE is safe).

 Here follow detailed instructions for deploying TARDIS based on the plain jars: